Shillong Lajong FC

-Shillong Lajong FC (founded as Lajong SC) is an Indian professional football club based in Shillong, Meghalaya, that competes in Shillong Premier League.
-The club was incorporated in 1983, with prime objective of improving the declining standard of football in the state, and to spot, train and nurture local talent.
+Shillong Lajong Football Club (founded as Lajong SC) is an Indian professional football club based in Shillong, Meghalaya.
+The club is currently competing in the I-League, the second tier of the Indian football league system, following promotion from the 2022–23 I-League 2.
+Shillong Lajong also takes part in regional competitions.

+Shillong Lajong was incorporated in 1983, with the prime objective of improving the declining standard of football in the state, and to spot, train and nurture local talent.
 In the local Khasi language, Lajong translates to "our own".
-Nicknamed "The Red Dragons", Shillong Lajong previously participated in I-League, then top flight of Indian football league system.

-They are nominated for 2022–23 I-League 2 qualifiers.
+Nicknamed "the Red Dragons", Shillong Lajong briefly participated in I-League until their relegation in 2017, then top flight Indian football.
+They also appeared in the Indian Super Cup in 2018 and reached semi-finals.
+They were nominated for 2022–23 I-League 2 qualifiers.
 Headquartered in Shillong, Lajong has access to the largest student population in the North-East and hence the footballing talent right from a young age.
 The club is four-time champion of the Shillong Premier League.

-Shillong Lajong wasp the first club from the North East region of India to rise to prominence in the country.
-Before the 2012–13 I-League season began, it was officially announced that Shadap had signed his first professional contract with Shillong Lajong after his impressive performance in the North East Super Series during pre-season.
+Shillong Lajong was the first club from the North East region of India to rise to prominence in the country.
+Before the 2012–13 I-League season began, it was officially announced that Shillong Lajong's academy lad Ajal raj had signed his first professional contract with Shillong Lajong after his impressive performance in the North East Super Series during pre-season.
 Though Aizawl FC caught most of the attention after their I-League title in 2016, it was Lajong who were the torch-bearers of northeastern football for a large part of the decade.